pythonanywhere/help_pages/articles/HowtouseMezzanineonPythonAnywhere.md

 ##Install mezzanine into a virtualenv

 The default version of mezzanine available on PythonAnywhere is a little old.
-To get the latest version, you need to use a virtualenv
+To get the latest version, you need to use a virtualenv.
+Also, take a look at this PythonAnywhere [forum thread]((www.pythonanywhere.com/forums/topic/2693/)) if you are using Mezzanine 4 or higher and running into problems.

 ###Creating a virtualenv